 - 1/4 cup ACV

-Simply combine the ingredients together in a bowl or spray bottle, saturate hair, then leave it on for a minimum of 3 hours (or all day if you can for an enhanced effect).
-Going out in the sun for a minimum of 15 minutes (can stay out longer to boost bleaching effects), may help speed up the lightening process.
-Then finally, rinse out with water and dry as usual.
+Combine the ingredients together in a bowl or spray bottle, saturate hair, then leave it on for a minimum of 3 hours (or all day if you can).
+Going out in the sun for a minimum of 15 minutes really helps enhance the lightening process.
+Finally, rinse out the spray with water and dry as usual.

 This lightening process works best when done over several days.
-It’s not as effective (and you won’t tend to see much change) if done just once.
-Doing it consistently over a few days is key.
+It’s won’t be effective if done only once.
+The key is it consistency.

-Oh, also!
-You can alternatively apply these ACV sprays on hair with a cotton ball or brush for strands of highlights instead of spraying it all over for an overall lightening effect.
+Alternatively, apply this apple cider vinegar spray on hair with a cotton ball or brush for strands of highlights instead of spraying it all over for an overall lightening effect.

-Have you used apple cider vinegar before to lighten your hair?
+Have you used apple cider vinegar before to lighten hair?
 How did it go?
-Share below with us!
-I’d love to hear your experience.
+Share in the comments below.

 Lots of love,